amaneureka/Stylus/readme.md

-## Stylus
+## Smart Stylus™
-An offline handwriting recognition hardware and tensorflow based model implementation that will let you type with ease.
-Right now it is supporting english alphabets and numerics.
+An offline handwriting recognition pen like hardware and tensorflow based model implementation that will type what you write with it.
+Right now it supports english alphabets and numbers.
 That are 62 symbols!

 #### Screenshot
-##### Stylus from scratch
+##### Smart Stylus™ from scratch
 ![Hardware](http://i.imgur.com/5clAtPc.png)
 ##### Trained Model in Action
 ![Stylus in Action](http://i.imgur.com/U7bQRkW.png)